-- Emergency Order 2-KS-2-33-22 closes the Little Susitna to sport fishing for king salmon and continues to limit sport fishing gear for other species to one unbaited, single-hook, artificial lure through 11:59 p.m.
-Wednesday, July 13, 2022.
+- Emergency Order 2-KS-2-07-23 restricts fishing for king salmon in the Little Susitna River to catch-and-release only and sport fishing gear is restricted to one unbaited, single-hook, artificial lure.
+This emergency order is effective through 11:59 p.m.
+Thursday, July 13, 2023.

-- Emergency Order 2-DV-2-13-22 prohibits the retention of Arctic char/Dolly Varden in the Fish Creek (Big Lake) drainage.
+- Emergency Order 2-DV-2-01-23 prohibits the retention of Arctic char/Dolly Varden in the Fish Creek (Big Lake) drainage.
 This emergency order is in effect through 11:59 p.m.
-Saturday, December 31, 2022.
+Sunday, December 31, 2023.